 Below are 8 Behavior Management theories that have proven to be effective.

 1. Hugo Munsterbeg

 Hugo Munsterbeg (1863-1916) is known as the “father of industrial psychology” and is as important for psychology students as F.W.
 Taylor is for management students.

 He focused to provide a view of psychology’s practical applications.
-Munsterbeg believed that industry can be benefited by psychologists in three major areas:
+Munsterbeg believed that industry can get benefits from psychologists in three major areas:

 - Seeking modern ways to hire the right person for the right job.

-- Achieving optimum efficiency by identifying the psychological conditions.
+- Achieving optimum efficiency by identifying psychological conditions.

 Mary Parker Follett (1868-1933) was the person who introduced the concepts of social Work Political Science.
 She identified: